w3c/window-management/EXPLAINER.md

                          // when cookies are deleted.
 Useful for persisting user
                          // window placements preferences for certain screens. boolean touchSupport;  // If the screen supports touch input, e.g. false
-                         // Useful for placing control windows on touch-screens.
+                         // Useful for placing control panels on touch-screens.
 };
 ```